GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Grand_Hoax/The_BINGO_Rat.md

 The RNA sequence, the 78 second message, is pretty damn short.

 Maybe the outer-space RNA was only an essential key to inject changes (like a [software install app](https://en.wikipedia.org/wiki/Installer.app), not the actual payload app, but the installer program), and the military lab / rulers of the world were combining that RNA "skeleton key" to with other things (payloads).
 And this one rat was the BINGO winner (Better Call Saul rat).
 So **each (nearly identical) rat was being given a different virus** to seek out specific behavior changes.
-BIGO rat had the brain reboot / played dead (Tim Finnegan).
+BINGO rat had the brain reboot / played dead (Tim Finnegan).

 &nbsp;